Also on this page: Frame Number Display Color Guide, Frequently Asked Questions.

 Grey: Proximity guard / block range.

-- The proximity guard range varies, usually depending on the the range of the actual attack, as shown in the animation below.
+- Faint gray boxes that usually appears soon after button is pressed.- The proximity guard range varies, usually depending on the the range of the actual attack, as shown in the animation below.

 - Note: these moves do not have the same frame data.
 They are frame 1, 2, and the first active frames of each button, assembled together for easy comparison of the length of each proximity box to the first active hitbox.
 Please pay attention to the frame display on the bottom left of each square.